elioini/Lit_Protocol/lit-action-ipfs-encryption/README.md

 - dataToEncryptHash: A hash of the original plaintext used for validation during decryption.

-This encrypted data can now be safely stored or transmitted — only authorized users (as defined by the access conditions) will be able to decrypt it.
+The encrypted data can now be securely stored or transmitted.
+Only users who meet the defined access conditions will be able to decrypt it.
+In this example, rather than restricting access to specific wallet addresses, we allow decryption for anyone who satisfies the LitAction’s logic (i.e., providing an input that makes it return true).

 ### 4. Decrypt the Message